Farm to School

 Pre-school - Grade 5

-Our YouTube Episodes are accompanied by multi-disciplinary lessons for ages 4 through adults including sections with pre-natal and elders’ content.
+EACH episode is accompanied by multi-disciplinary lessons for ages 4 through adults including sections with pre-natal and elders content.

-Students go to the middle school having received
+Students who go to middle school have received

 54 explicit lessons and taste tests from Common Roots.